emilio2003/home-assistant/scripts/spoolman/README.md

 # 🎛️ Popup Spool Assignment for AMS Slots

-This script creates a **browser popup** in Home Assistant that lets you interactively assign filament spools to AMS (Automatic Material System) slots using **Spoolman** data.
+This script creates a **browser popup** in Home Assistant that lets you interactively assign filament spools to bambu lab AMS slots using **Spoolman** data.
 It provides a visual interface with four slot buttons, a picked spool selector, and a dynamic list of available spools.

 ---